eternal-red/cybersec-notes/Concepts/Hacking/file upload attack.md

 ### Notes
  - A web shell has to be written in the same programming language that runs the web server
- - If the file uploads successfully but does not execute code, try additional extensions
+ - If the file fuploads successfully but does not execute code, try additional extensions
  - burp showing green for data is fine

 ### jpeg bypass